 Essay 7.8 — The Plugin Kit, Part 8 of 9.

 Essay 7.7 closed the kit’s anatomy — the smaller organs that round out specialized plugins, and the brain-root wiring file that decides which hooks ever fire.
-With every organ named, one question is left: how does any of this get edited safely once the plugins are alive?
-Cell walls, dual voices, hidden state, evolution narratives — every organ is also a surface that, mishandled, can corrupt the plugin or the agent’s whole enforcement layer.
-This sub-essay opens the ceremony that protects every edit.
+With every organ named, one question is left: how does the hard substrate get edited safely once the plugins are alive?
+Hooks, scripts, tests, hidden state, and plugin birth can corrupt the plugin or the agent’s whole enforcement layer when mishandled; soft narrative and voice surfaces have their own phase discipline.
+This sub-essay opens the ceremony that protects hard-substrate edits.

 The Parts of the Ceremony